circleci/circleci-docs/archived/_ccie/failover.md

 Now you can start the AMI.
 If you are using Terraform or CloudFormation you can substitute the image-id of the services box with the one you just created.
 If you used the manual process, then you need to create the Services box with the same SecurityGroups.

-NOTE: After restore occurrs, if CircleCI doesn't launch automatically you may need to go to the administrative console at https://ccie.example.com:8800/ (replacing "ccie.example.com" with the appropriate hostname) and start the app manually.
+NOTE: After restore occurs, if CircleCI doesn't launch automatically you may need to go to the administrative console at https://ccie.example.com:8800/ (replacing "ccie.example.com" with the appropriate hostname) and start the app manually.
 We are adding automation for this step, but older versions may require manual intervention.

 #### Restore from a tarball